MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Introduction

-\IEEEPARstart{W}{ith} the extremely large amounts of data produced by large-scale scientific simulations on leadership high-performance computing (HPC) systems and experimental instrumentation, the management of those data has become a serious problem.
-On the one hand, not all the data can be stored in fast storage device such as parallel file systems.
-They have to be moved to slow storage devices such as archives, where data transfer time will become prohibitive because of the limited bandwidth.
+} \IEEEPARstart{W}{ith} the extreme amounts of data produced by large-scale scientific simulations on leadership high-performance computing (HPC) systems and scientific instruments, data management has become a serious problem.
+On the one hand, not all the data can be stored in the parallel file systems.
+They have to be moved to relatively slow storage devices such as archives, where the data transfer time will become prohibitive because of the limited I/O bandwidth.
 On the other hand, even if the full data could be stored, post hoc analysis on the entire data would be too costly to conduct.
-For instance, the DCA++ code~\cite{summers2009dca++} produces 100 TB of data in a single run, but only a small subset, 100 MB of data is written due to the cost in post hoc data analysis.
-DCA++ scientist reduce their seven dimensional tensor data down to a two dimensional subset, reducing the data by $10^6$.
-This allows the analysis to be easily done on a laptop, but it often loses valuable information which is not captured in the reduced data set.
+For instance, the DCA++ code~\cite{summers2009dca++} produces 100~TB of data in a single run, but only a small subset (100~MB) is written in order to lower the cost of post hoc analysis.
+In particular, scientists reduce their seven dimensional tensor down to a two dimensional subset, thus reducing the data by a factor of $10^6$.
+This operation makes it possible for scientists to conduct data analysis on a laptop, but valuable information not captured in the reduced data set is often lost.

-Error-controlled lossy compression techniques~\cite{sz16, zfp, fpzip, isabela, numarck, sz-reg, sz-pwr, sz-hybrid} have been proposed and developed in the last decade to address the storage issue, which feature in reducing data size while controlling distortion of decompressed data.
-However, these \textit{data reduction} methods suffer from large distortion when required compression ratio is relatively high (e.g. $30\times$), although such compression ratio is a common demand in HPC community.
-For example, ZFP~\cite{zfp} exhibits visual artifact when the compression ratio reaches $64\times$ according to previous studies \cite{sz-reg}.
-SZ~\cite{sz-reg} generates visually better results thanks to its multi-algorithm design, but the compression ratios it gets under certain distortion are still not satisfactory.
-The hybrid model proposed in~\cite{sz-hybrid} significantly improves the quality by leveraging the orthogonal transform in ZFP as a predictor in SZ along with block-wise adaptive selection, but suffers from high computational overhead.
-Because of the rapid growth of the data volumes, more efficient methods need to be explored to improve the data reduction quality.
+Error-bounded lossy compression techniques~\cite{sz16, zfp, fpzip, isabela, numarck, sz-reg, sz-pwr, sz-hybrid} have been proposed and developed in the last decade to address the storage issue.
+These techniques aim to significantly reduce data size while controlling distortion in the decompressed data.
+However, the methods suffer from large distortion when the required compression ratio is relatively high (e.g., $30\times$) -- a common demand for data-intensive HPC applications.
+For example, ZFP~\cite{zfp} exhibits visual artifacts when the compression ratio reaches $64\times$ according to previous studies \cite{sz-reg}.
+SZ~\cite{sz-reg} generates visually better results thanks to its multi-algorithm design, but it may still cause undesired data distortion as the compression ratio is increased to relatively high levels.
+The hybrid model proposed in~\cite{sz-hybrid} significantly improves the compression quality by integrating ZFP's orthogonal transform in the SZ compression framework.
+This integration comes at a significant computational cost, though, and in practice a qualified compressor must achieve not only high compression ratios but also high compression and decompression speeds.